 - small stainless steel or plastic bowl for lye water

 - measuring spoons

 - 13 ounces olive oil

 - 1 ounce peppermint essential oil

 - 2 tablespoons cocoa powder

-Step 4 – When the oils & lye water have reached the proper temperature, put your safety gear back on.
+When the oils & lye water have reached the proper temperature, put your safety gear back on.
 Slowly pour the lye water into the bowl of oils.
 Use a stick blender to mix for about 2 minutes.
 Let the mixture sit for 4-5 minutes and check the consistency.
-You are looking for a light medium trace (thickness of the mixture).
+You are looking for a light-medium trace (thickness of the mixture).
 It should look like a runny pudding.
 Alternate the mixing & sitting until you reach the proper texture.

-Step 8 – Remove the soap from the mold and cut into bars.
-Allow the bars to cure for 4-6 weeks in a well ventilated and cool, dry area.
+Remove the soap from the mold and cut it into bars.
+Allow the bars to cure for 4-6 weeks in a well-ventilated and cool, dry area.